KensukeAkita/sterile-dm-lfa/README.md

 Make_Rate_Table.py: is a script to make a table of the active neutrino interaction rate in temperature (T) and its momentum (y=p/T).

-Momentum_Gird.py: fixes the numbers of grids, such as the momentum of sterile neutrinos.
-The current version only deals with linear grids.
+Momentum_Gird.py: fixes the numbers and ranges of grids, such as the momentum of sterile neutrinos.
 In particular, the number of grids for the momentum of sterile neutrinos must be very large for numerical convergence.
 The default is 10001, but the larger value is required for very large lepton asymmetries.

+## Limitations

+Details of the limitation of this code are described in the main text of [].